Jamtai/EdgeR_DEG_analysis/README.md

 # EgedR_DEG_analysis
-To calculate differential expressed genes between two groups
+To calculate differential expressed genes between two groups by using R package EdgeR

 # Requirements
 #### STAR 2.7.10a